Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 The shared / personal split — formal definition¶

-council_adapter[A]— shared across forges.
-Trained on Memoir entries wheresplit.shared_eligible == true.
-Aggregated by the vFL server every federation round.bond_adapter[A]— local-only.
-Trained on every Memoir entry the player generates, including those marked private-only.
-Never leaves the forge.
+shared_adapter[A]— federates across deployments.
+Trained only on ledger entries wheresplit.shared_eligible == true.
+Aggregated by the vFL server every federation round.personal_adapter[A]— local-only.
+Trained on every ledger entry the analyst generates, including those markedprivate_only.
+Never leaves the machine.

-What goes in which set, by gameplay rule¶
+What goes in which set¶

-| Memoir entry source | shared_eligible |
+| Ledger entry source | shared_eligible |

 |---|---|